RxnRover/template_general_plugin/README.md

 - Create a new project either by copying the `General Plugin Template` directory, or by selecting the `General Plugin Template` option in the LabVIEW Project Creator (if the integration steps above were followed).

+  - Rxn Rover looks in specific directories when it loads plugins.
+If this plugin will be used in Rxn Rover, it is recommended to place the new plugin project in `<documents>/RxnRover/CustomPlugins`.

 - Rename the project and the "Rename to match project" library to something descriptive for the target instrument.